chuckstack/chuckstack.github.io/src-ls/success-postgresql.md

 # Success Using PostgreSQL

 PostgreSQL plays a critical role in our success.
 How we plan to create that success is largely attributable to the documentation and practices of [PostgREST.org](./tool-postgrest.md).
-They paved a way to move user and business logic previously trapped in an application server to the database itself.
+They paved a way to move user and organization logic previously trapped in an application server to the database itself.
 They proved the concept was more than possible, it was actually advantageous.

 When the concepts in this page are fully implemented in the chuck-stack, this page will go away, and its contents will be move to other functional areas.
 Until then, this information represents our plan and our partial implementation.